dgunning/MathMastery/docs/learning_plans/unit1/lesson_content/lesson3_functions_domain_range.md

 ## Next Steps

-Once your teen understands these function basics, you can move on to:
+Once you understand these function basics, you can move on to:
-1. Function transformations (shifting, stretching, reflecting graphs)
+1. **Function transformations** (shifting, stretching, reflecting graphs)
-2. Special functions (quadratic, absolute value, exponential)
+2. **Special functions** (quadratic, absolute value, exponential)
-3. Combining functions (addition, subtraction, multiplication, composition)
+3. **Combining functions** (addition, subtraction, multiplication, composition)

-Remember: The goal is understanding the concept of a function as a predictable relationship between values, not just memorizing definitions.
-If your teen can explain what makes something a function using their own examples, they've got it!
+**Remember:** The goal is understanding the concept of a function as a predictable relationship between values, not just memorizing definitions.
+If you can explain what makes something a function using your own examples, you've got it!